Posts Tagged: invoicing

 When a quotation is accepted and paid online, MIDAS can automatically update the corresponding booking’s “type” to be any confirmed booking type you’ve already defined.

-Choose whether bookings become confirmed if their quotations are partially or fully paid
+Should bookings become confirmed if their quotations are partially or fully paid?

 You can control when a “tentative” booking automatically converts to a “confirmed” booking based on how its associated quotation is paid.